 Cleared Transactions.
 RWAs for cleared transactions and default fund contributions (defined as payments made by clearing members to central clearing agencies pursuant to mutualized loss arrangements) are calculated based on specific rules within the Revised Capital Framework.
-A majority of our exposures on centrally cleared transactions are to counterparties that are considered to be Qualifying Central Counterparties (QCCPs) under the Revised Capital Framework.
-Such exposures arise from OTC derivatives, exchange-traded derivatives, securities financing transactions and long settlement transactions and are required to be risk weighted at either 2% or 4% based on the specified criteria.
+A majority of our exposures on centrally cleared transactions are to counterparties that are considered to be Qualifying Central Counterparties in accordance with the Revised Capital Framework.
+Such exposures arise from the following cleared products: OTC derivatives, exchangetraded derivatives, and securities financing transactions.
+These exposures are required to be risk weighted at either 2% or 4% based on the specified criteria.